malwaredllc/byob/byob/README.md

 The _client.py_ requires three positional arguments, host, port, and modules:
 + host: server host address (hostname or IP address);
 + port: port number where the server is listening;
-+ modules: the modules that you want to import (all, by default).
++ modules: the post-exploitation modules you want the payload to remotely import upon execution (default: all).
+Specifying only specific modules to import can lower memory footprint.

 According to the server that is running on this machine, generate a client with the same parameters: `python3 client.py 127.0.0.1 1337`.
+This will generate a **dropper**, a **stager**, and a **payload**.
+Executing any of these to create a connection with the server will work, however, the dropper is just 1 line of code and remotely fetches everything it needs from the server, after the stager does some environment checks.
+For more detail, check the ["How it works"](https://byob.dev/docs) page on the official website.

-This will generate a dropper, a stager, and a payload.
-Let's take directly the payload, located in _modules/clients/payloads/_: its filename is shown on screen, something like _byob_xyz.py_.
+For this demo, let's take directly the payload, located in _modules/clients/payloads/_: its filename is shown on screen, and it's something like _byob_xyz.py_.

 To execute: `python3 byob_xyz.py`.
 The client will connect to the server and... it's done!